-- 17.1 The Clerk or designee may reprimand, suspend without pay, demote, or discharge/terminate an employee for the following causes, but not limited thereto: - a.
-Consuming intoxicants or illegal drugs, excluding drugs taken by prescription while on duty. - b.
-Reporting for duty with the presence of alcohol and/or controlled substances in the employee's bodily systems (blood, breath, and/or urine). - c.
-Disobedience to a legal request by the employee's supervisor. - d.
-Incompetence: Inability to comply with or support the goals of the Employer, including the amount and quality of work. - e.
-Deliberate destruction of Employer's or another employee's property. - f.
-Neglect of duty. - g.
-Unexcused courtesy to the public, the Employer, and/or fellow employees. - h.
-Refusal to comply with or violation of Yakima County's Non-Discrimination and Anti-Harassment Policy to include, but not limited to: - i.
-Discrimination - ii.
-Workplace Harassment - iii.
-Bullying - i.
-Refusal to comply with departmental rules, provided that such rules shall be posted in each of the Clerk's Office where they may be read by all employees; and, further, that no changes in present rules or no additional rules shall be made that are inconsistent with this Agreement or Yakima County policies. - j.
-Disorderly conduct. - k.
-Sleeping on duty. - l.
-Giving or taking of a bribe of any nature.
+17.1 The Clerk or designee may reprimand, suspend without pay, demote, or discharge/terminate an employee for the following causes, but not limited thereto:

+- A. Consuming intoxicants or illegal drugs, excluding drugs taken by prescription while on duty. - B. Reporting for duty with the presence of alcohol and/or controlled substances in the employee's bodily systems (blood, breath, and/or urine). - C. Disobedience to a legal request by the employee's supervisor. - D. Incompetence: Inability to comply with or support the goals of the Employer, including the amount and quality of work. - E. Deliberate destruction of Employer's or another employee's property. - F. Neglect of duty. - G. Unexcused courtesy to the public, the Employer, and/or fellow employees. - H. Refusal to comply with or violation of Yakima County's Non-Discrimination and Anti-Harassment Policy to include, but not limited to:

+- i.
+Discrimination

+- ii.
+Workplace Harassment

+- iii.
+Bullying

+- I. Refusal to comply with departmental rules, provided that such rules shall be posted in each of the Clerk's Office where they may be read by all employees; and, further, that no changes in present rules or no additional rules shall be made that are inconsistent with this Agreement.

+- J. Disorderly conduct.

+- K. Sleeping on duty.

+- L. Giving or taking of a bribe of any nature.

-- m.
-Failure to report for duty without a bona fide reason. - n.
-Misuse of PTO, Sick Leave, or ESL, or excessive absenteeism without advance notice to, or approval by, the Employer and/or supervisor. - o.
-Borrowing or taking tools, equipment, or other property of the Employer for private or personal use. - p.
-Unauthorized altering, falsification, or destruction of any records or documents. - q.
-Violation of No-Strike clause. - r.
-Dishonesty. - s.
-Provisions in Article 31.
+- M. Failure to report for duty without a bona fide reason.

+- N. Misuse of PTO, Sick Leave, or ESL, or excessive absenteeism without advance notice to, or approval by, the Employer and/or supervisor.

+- O. Borrowing or taking tools, equipment, or other property of the Employer for private or personal use.
+However, if such property may be lent to members of the public, then it may be lent to employees who follow the normal checkout procedure.

+- P. Unauthorized altering, falsification, or destruction of any records or documents.

+- Q. Violation of No-Strike clause.

+- R. Dishonesty.